-Our newly opened School provides a small contained multifunctional environment for young people to learn.
+Our School provides a small contained multifunctional environment for young people to learn.
 We offer a broad and varied range of subjects and approaches which help to ensure young people stay engaged and interested.
 Including the following;

 Our commitment at Cross Keys Learning is to ensure equal access to education for all students provided by a broad and balanced curriculum.
 We strive to meet the diverse social and emotional needs of all students through stimulating and creative learning experiences.
 We acknowledge the individual and unique needs of all our students and empower them to acquire the necessary skills and qualities to fulfil their potential and prepare them for lifelong learning.

 Following the National Curriculum for secondary school, Cross Keys Learning delivers a wide range of subjects at Key Stage three and Key Stage four through differentiated curriculum planning and teaching, ensuring progression and achievement for all.
 We believe the curriculum to be enhanced, incorporating the personal interests and skills of individual students and learning consolidated through relevant and significant educational and work-related visits.
 The spiritual, moral, social and cultural development of all students to become fully rounded members of society is paramount, with fundamental British values actively promoted and embedded throughout the curriculum.

 Robust assessments enable us to identify individual strengths and gaps in learning as well as individual interests and potential.
 At the core of our delivery is the recognition of the need for a differentiated teaching and learning approach.
 Small classes enable us to provide a bespoke learning experience giving our expert and qualified teachers the opportunity to target specific learning needs via precision teaching and social intervention sessions outside the classroom.

 Courses and lessons are carefully planned with varied teaching styles to ensure that the individual needs and learning styles are met.
 This enables us to progress all individual students and help them to achieve their potential.